open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 parent `SampledFlag`, the `TraceIdRatioBased` should be used as a delegate of the `ParentBased` sampler specified below.
-* Description MUST return a string of the form `"TraceIdRatioBased{RATIO}"` with `RATIO` replaced with the Sampler instances' trace sampling ratio represented as a decimal number.
+* Description MUST return a string of the form `"TraceIdRatioBased{RATIO}"` with `RATIO` replaced with the Sampler instance's trace sampling ratio represented as a decimal number.
 The precision of the number SHOULD follow implementation language standards and SHOULD be high enough to identify when Samplers have different ratios.
 For example, if a TraceIdRatioBased Sampler